 The official zoning code is updated through the quarterly printing

 of supplements.
-Click
+Click here

-to access Ordinances that have been adopted but
+to access Ordinances that have been adopted but that have not

-web-based version of the City´s Zoning Code.
+version of the City´s Zoning Code.

 The unofficial version of the Zoning Code